I Thought I Was Done Changing Careers. I Was Wrong.

 There is both a simple and complicated explanation for that.
 Among the many rabbit holes I have gone down in my journey researching therapies that might repair the Covid vaccine-injured, for the first time in my career, I landed on one that applied to patients as much as it did plants, grasses, microbes, and animals, one central to every biological process that supports life.

 My initial intrigue stemmed from a fascination with the responses I observed in some patients, albeit using off-label protocols distinct from water purification.
-The research, and really the investigation into its obscured and fragmented history in Japan and then in the U.S., showed me the potential for benefit far beyond my clinic, my practice, and my patients.
+The research and investigation into its obscured and fragmented history in Japan and then in the U.S. showed me the potential for benefits far beyond my clinic, my practice, and my patients.

 Something Started to Shift